 Born and raised in California, I've called the Pacific coast home all my life.
 I've worked in-house, freelanced, even started a few brands of my own.
 I have extensive experience working remotely, having collaborated with teams in time zones across the world (including a few months working full-time from Tokyo for a company in California).

 As in life, mindfulness and empathy are important to me in my work.
 When designing an interface, for example, I’m responsible for real moments that real human beings will spend with it.
 If I can make those experiences valuable and pleasant, I can positively affect the lives of others.

 I believe form and function are not opposing forces, but counterparts in one experience.
 Aesthetics and mechanics are seen and felt in unison, and they are both vital.
 It's all one thing.

 I welcome feedback and don't make a habit of digging my heels in (come to think of it, I can't remember ever doing that).
 I try to be clean and detail-oriented in my process as well.
 Unnamed layers make me sad.

 Tools of the Trade

-For screen design, I prefer Sketch & InVision.
-But with a long history in design, I'm naturally comfortable working with Adobe CS (many lifetimes spent in Photoshop, Illustrator, InDesign).
+For screen design I prefer Sketch, but I'm comfortable adapting to other tools as needed.
+With a long history in design, I'm naturally comfortable working with Adobe CC (many lifetimes spent in Photoshop, Illustrator, InDesign).